richie-ma/richie-ma.github.io/_pages/about.md

 **News**
 ====
 --- The R package `cme.mdp` coauthored with Brian Peterson has been published in my [Github](https://github.com/richie-ma/cme.mdp).
 Comments and Suggestions are welcomed!
+--- I have mirrored the R package `cme.mdp` to a Python package 'cmemdp'.
+This package includes all features in the R `cme.mdp` and I also provide a parser for the CME raw dataset, Packet Capture (PCAP) data.
+It has been published in my [Github repo](https://github.com/richie-ma/cmemdp).
+Comments and Suggestions are welcomed.